jessmartin/writings/remarkable-review/The End of Paper.md

 ### It feels built-to-last

 I took my paper notebooks everywhere.
 They got lugged around in a stack of books, tossed onto tables, unceremoniously buried in backpacks.
-They got crumbs on them while I scrawled an idea while eating lunch, and spilled on by careless children. reMarkable's metal case, fabric folio, and light weight feel up to the challenges of everyday life.
+They got littered with crumbs as I scrawled an idea over lunch, and spilled on by careless children.
+Unlike fragile paper, reMarkable's metal case, fabric folio, and light weight feel up to the challenges of everyday life.

 Moleskines were a delight to carry and use, a beautiful marriage of form and function. reMarkable evokes that sense of an objet d'art with clean lines, easy textures, and cool metal.